 Vincent is constantly in the process of creating new tracks and can’t wait to share all his new music!

 Vincent adds, “I just landed in a really lucky position where I’m able to bring together all the things that interest me.
 Everything that happened to me along this amazing musical journey has exceeded my expectations, and I’m very happy to be where I am today.’’

 Britt Scholte appeared in the popular children’s series ‘Brugklas’ on NPO3, and is a role model for children between the ages of 8 and 14.
-She played one of the main roles in ‘Brugklas’ as well as roles in various information films, admission films and in a series called ‘Spangas’.
+She played one of the main roles in ‘Brugklas’ as well as roles in various information films and in a Dutch series called ‘Spangas’.
 In 2013, Britt took part in the 'World Championships of Performing Arts' in Hollywood.
-She has won five awards for acting and modelling, and she won a $ 10,000 scholarship for 'The New York Conservatory of Dramatic Arts'.
+She has won five awards for acting and modelling, and a $ 10,000 scholarship for 'The New York Conservatory of Dramatic Arts'.

 Over the years, Britt has appeared in various roles and takes every opportunity to see how things work on the set.
 In 2010 she had a lucky break, and was a stand-in for leading actress Hanna Obbeek in the film 'Briefgeheim'.
 In this film, she learnt so much about acting and she decided to audition for a student film, 'Wie niet weg is, is gezien’ by Igrayne Hormann and got the lead role.